 IEL Tip Sheet: Project Approach: Phase 1—Choosing a Topic to Investigate About

-Teachers can use the Project Approach to meet most of the Illinois Early Learning Benchmarks.
+Teachers can use the Project Approach to meet most of the Illinois Early Learning and Development Benchmarks.
 Projects are like good stories.
 They have three parts: a beginning, middle, and end.
 The first phase begins with choosing what to investigate, and usually lasts about two weeks.
 Here are some tips to help teachers make the final decision about what a project topic will be.
 (See also The Project Approach: Phase 1—Getting Started.)

 Consider what makes a good project topic.